-Manufacturer: TE Connectivity Resistor: 110 $\Omega$ 1/4 W
+Manufacturer: TE Connectivity Resistor: 110 Ω 1/4 W

-- (1) The parts used shall be Mitsubishi recommended parts.
-Equivalent parts may be used providing they are compatible with the specifications. - (2) Cover the 110 $\Omega$ terminator with a black insulation tube. - (3) Stamp the connector name "R2-TM" in white on the rear of the connector.
+- (1) The parts used shall be Mitsubishi Electric recommended parts, and any equivalent products that are compatible with the specifications are acceptable. - (2) Cover the 110 Ω terminator with a black insulation tube. - (3) Stamp the connector name "R2-TM" in white on the rear of the connector.

-15.3.1 Cable Wire and Assembly
+18.3.1 Cable Wire and Assembly